arangodb/velocypack/VelocyPack.md

 00:00 on 1 January 1970 UTC.

-## External Jason values
+## External VPack values

 This type is only for use within memory, not for data exchange over disk or network.
 Therefore, we only need to specify that the following k bytes are the memcpy of a char* on the current architecture.
-That char* points to the actual Jason value elsewhere in memory.
+That char* points to the actual VPack value elsewhere in memory.

 ## Artifical minimal and maximal keys

-These values of types 0x1e and 0x1f have no meaning other than comparing smaller or greater respectively than any other Jason value.
-The idea is that these can be used in systems that define a total order on all Jason values to specify left or right ends of infinite intervals.
+These values of types 0x1e and 0x1f have no meaning other than comparing smaller or greater respectively than any other VPack value.
+The idea is that these can be used in systems that define a total order on all VPack values to specify left or right ends of infinite intervals.